lawrencewoodman/techtinkering.com/content/misc/terms.md

 ## Administration

-TechTinkering is owned and administered by <a href="http://vlifesystems.com" target="new_page">vLife Systems Ltd</a>, who can be contacted from their website.

-Any notice required to be given under these Terms and Conditions will be in writing and in English and must be sent by you to TechTinkering via Email: <a href="mailto:techtinkering@vlifesystems.com">techtinkering@vlifesystems.com</a>.<br />
+Any notice required to be given under these Terms and Conditions will be in writing and in English and must be sent by you to TechTinkering via Email: <a href="mailto:techtinkeringuk@gmail.com">techtinkeringuk@gmail.com</a>.<br />

 ## Legal Jurisdiction